Inauguration of William Howard Taft

 The inauguration of William Howard Taft as the 27th president of the United States was held on Thursday, March 4, 1909, at the Senate chamber inside the United States Capitol, Washington, D.C., instead of the regular East Portico due to a blizzard.
-This was the 31st inauguration and marked the commencement of William Howard Taft's only term as president and James S. Sherman's only term as vice president.
+This was the 31st inauguration and marked the commencement of the only term of both William Howard Taft as president and of James S. Sherman as vice president.